EVERY DAY RAW PET FOOD REQUIREMENTS:

 The same common sense best practices you would following when storing and handling raw meat for yourself apply.
 For the same reasons that it is not recommended to use wooden cutting boards when cutting meat, use smooth and easy to disinfect food bowls (stainless steel recommended) to keep bacteria out of small cracks and crevices of the dish.
 Wash surfaces, utensils and hands with warm soapy water after preparing.

 Often with commercially processed kibble diets, pet owners have a false sense of security about possible pathogens and can fail to practice these safe handling routines.
-Your pet’s dishes (food and water) should be washed regularly to prevent any development of harmful bacteria.
+Regardless of what you feed, your pet’s dishes (food and water) should be washed regularly to prevent any development of harmful bacteria.

-The main reasoning behind a raw meat diet for dogs and cats is that it is species-appropriate.
-This diet is the natural diet of your pet, which means that their digestive system is made to handle normal bacteria that is present in fresh meat.
-Dogs’ and cats’ saliva contain lysozyme which is an antimicrobial enzyme designed specifically to support their immune system from naturally occuring bacteria.
-Their digestive system has a highly acidic stomach to help further handle bacteria, and their short digestive tract allows the food to pass through their system quickly before bacteria can multiply and migrate and cause illness.
+The main reasoning behind a raw meat diet for dogs and cats is that it is biologically appropriate.
+Your pet's digestive system is made to handle a higher bacterial load than humans Dogs’ and cats’ saliva contain lysozyme which is an antimicrobial enzyme designed specifically to support their immune system from naturally occuring bacteria which may be present in safely handled fresh meat.
+Their digestive system has a highly acidic stomach to help further handle bacteria, and their short digestive tract allows the food to pass through their system quickly before bacteria can multiply.